LineChan/lem_in/README.md

 - -1 : if the vertex has already been visited

 ### IDDFS
 In our case, the **maximum depth** is the number of rooms (ROOM_NB).
 Indeed, if there is a solution, the longest path possible goes through all rooms once.
 Before starting the IDDFS, the **maximal number of shortest paths** (SP_NB) is also defined.
-We simply look the number of rooms linked to the ##start and ##end rooms and take the lower number.
+We simply look the number of rooms linked to the ##start and ##end rooms and take the lower one.

 Example : the ##start rooms has 2 tubes and the ##end room has 3 tubes--> SP_NB = 2 .
 In the best case, both paths are shortest paths from ##start to **2 out of 3 adjacent rooms** of ##end.